Items

 Edit an item

-To cancel out of editing, click the Cancel button in the upper right corner, between the Delete and Save buttons.
+To cancel out of editing, click the "Cancel" button at the top right of the screen.

 Media as property